Poeticalto/ttoc-mumble-bot/readme.md

 Google API/Google Sheets requires an OAuth token for any attempt to run scripts/work on spreadsheets.

 If you have never created a project via Google API, [consult this guide.](https://developers.google.com/apps-script/guides/rest/quickstart/nodejs)

+If you create the credentials through the quickstart, you can copy that json into the folder and rename it as gappAuth.json.
+Otherwise, this json will be set up the first time you try to access a Google Sheet when running the bot.

 ttoc-mumble-bot is natively set up to communicate with the [TToC Spreadsheet,](https://docs.google.com/spreadsheets/d/1eeYA5IVd-f3rjyUqToIwAa7ZSrnvnDXj5qE0f0hF_X4/edit#gid=115661595) but if you want to make your own TagPro Tournament, you can make a copy of [this spreadsheet.]() Making a copy of this spreadsheet will also create a copy of the backbone scripts used to operate the spreadsheet.